 Frequent movement, degeneration due to age, and excessive pressure might cause it to wear off.
 When that happens, the joint suffers from excessive wear and tear.
 The bones grind into each other, causing hip pain, swelling, tender muscles, and weakness.
 Hip movements become challenging as the symptoms increase.

-Early intervention can prevent you from losing the complete range of motion, function, and strength.
+Early intervention with physical therapy for hip arthritis can prevent you from losing the complete range of motion, function, and strength.
 We use manual therapy, exercises, massage, and other modalities to help you regain lost mobility and muscle strength.